This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 AWAs may also be supported by individual s 24(1) determinations to provide for pay increases or additional terms and conditions, including non-salary benefits.

-Terms and conditions for the Court's senior executive service employees are in AWAs and individual s 24(1) determinations made by the Acting Chief Executive Officer.
-SES salaries are benchmarked against other public sector agencies and take account of the Court's budgetary position.
+Terms and conditions for the Court’s senior executive service employee are in an AWA and individual s 24(1) determination made by the Acting Chief Executive Officer.
+SES salaries are benchmarked against other public sector agencies and take account of the Court’s budgetary position.

-The Court's in-house training facilities include self-paced, online learning courses on a range of topics including APS and court specific induction training, work health and safety, accounting basics, project management, business communications and the Windows XP suite (Excel, Word, PowerPoint).
+- The Court’s in-house training facilities include self-paced, online learning courses on a range of topics, including Australian Public Service and court specific induction training, occupational health and safety, bullying and harassment and Windows XP suite (Excel, Word, PowerPoint).

 Performance Management and Development System

-The aim of the Court's PMDS is to foster a high performance culture by emphasising the personal development of staff and the relationship between the Court's goals and individual skills, responsibilities and performance.
-The PMDS is designed to:
+The Court’s Performance Management and Development System aims to foster a high performance culture by emphasising the personal development of staff and the relationship between the Court’s goals and individual skills, responsibilities and performance.

-The Court encourages regular ongoing discussions between employees and their managers about performance, together with two formal performance reviews each financial year.
-The initial performance review takes place during October and November and the final review occurs during April and May each year.
-Outcomes are captured in the Court's newly-implemented online performance management system.
+Through this system, the Court encourages regular ongoing discussions between employees and their managers about performance, including two formal performance reviews each financial year.
+The initial performance review takes place during October and November and the final review occurs during April and May.

 Employee Assistance Program